 Melting: the weighed batch of raw materials is melted at around 1500 degrees Celsius by a combination of pre-heated air and natural gas jet streams.
 This combo produces torch-like flames that melt the ingredients in a matter of minutes.

-Refining: The molten ingredients are then homogenised and bubbles of gas are removed as the liquid glass moves through a canal.
+Refining: The molten ingredients are then homogenized and bubbles of gas are removed as the liquid glass moves through a canal.

 This stage is the most crucial as it is the key to the product’s quality.
 It is also during this phase when the glass composition can be modified to alter the final product’s properties.